SurveyMonkey/public_api_docs/includes/_responses.md

 These endpoints let you create responses directly via the API and view responses you have collected through any [collector type](http://help.surveymonkey.com/articles/en_US/kb/How-to-collect-responses).

-<aside class="notice"><strong>NOTE for Public Apps</strong>: The View Response Details scope requires A GOLD plan and the Create/Modify Responses scope requires a PLATINUM plan.
+<aside class="notice"><strong>NOTE for Public Apps</strong>: The View Response Details scope requires An annual paid plan and the Create/Modify Responses scope requires a PLATINUM plan.
 The View Response Details scope is required for bulk and details endpoints.</aside>

 ###/surveys/{id}/responses